Home page for the Phoenix Scholar™!

 All in text links need to be added as comments in the word document.
 So the comment should be over the word the link should be associated with.

 Limit the use of bold or italics in text to a max of three.
-This does not include the reference section.
+This does not include the reference section or section headers.

 Each submission must be a separate word document.